sesam-community/termstore/README.md

 To create or update childs of a child term use the below route :
 `POST /api/termset/child/child/children` - takes JSON array with properties to be created as a new child of a childterm or to update an existing child of a childterm.

+To create or update childs of a child term use the below route :
+`POST /api/termset/child/child/grandchild` - takes JSON array with properties to be created as a new grandchild of a childterm or to update an existing grandchild of a child term.

 Entity shape to POST terms from `POST /api/termset`: